FrederickGeek8/freddy.us/about.md

   - I love to teach and tutor too!
 Hopefully I can make time for more of that in the future.

 ## Research Interests
-Since leaving my undergraduate position and [working as a Machine Learning Scientist](#) my research interests in Applied Mathematics have crystallized over time from my more [naive days as an undergraduate researcher](#).
+Since leaving my undergraduate position and [working as a Machine Learning Scientist](/resume/#hinelea-imaging) my research interests in Applied Mathematics have crystallized over time from my more [naive days as an undergraduate researcher](/resume/#papers).

 I am generally interested in pursuing Applied Mathematics for it's versatile applications, an alignment with how my (mathematical?) thoughts operates, and such pursuits would support my diverse scientific interests.
-However, the primary application at this given time, especially given [my limited experience is academia](#) is in **Machine Learning Theory** (AKA "AI").
+However, the primary application at this given time, especially given [my narrow research experience](/resume/#research-experience) is in **Machine Learning Theory** (AKA "AI").

 ### Interests in ML Theory
 - Interpretable and "provably intelligent" AI